 Giving Safety a Competitive Advantage: Increasing PFD Use Among Lobstermen

-Working together with Northeast lobstermen, our goal is to address concerns about PFDs.
-This project will be led by the Northeast Center for Occupational Health and Safety: Agriculture, Forestry and Fishing (NEC), in conjunction with Fishing Partnership Support Services (FPSS), McMillan Offshore Survival Training (MOST), Lobstermen in Maine and Massachusetts, and PFD manufacturers.
+Working together with Northeast lobstermen, our goal is to address concerns about lifejackets/PFDs.
+This project is led by the Northeast Center for Occupational Health and Safety: Agriculture, Forestry and Fishing (NEC), in conjunction with Fishing Partnership Support Services (FPSS), McMillan Offshore Survival Training (MOST), Lobstermen in Maine and Massachusetts, and PFD manufacturers.

 The NEC would like to thank all the lobstermen who are helping with this endeavor!
 Thank you also to the following manufacturers who have donated or provided discounted products for this project: ACR Electronics, Hyde Sportswear, Kent, Mullion, Mustang Survival, Quatic Apparel, Spinlock, and Stormline.
 Thank you for all of your support!